SapitoSucio/froggo-guides/docs/script_commands.md

 \***close**;

-This command will create a '`close`' button in the message window for the invoking character.
+This command will create a ``close`` button in the message window for the invoking character.
 If no window is currently on screen, the script execution will end.
 This is one of the ways to end a speech from an NPC.
 Once the button is clicked, the NPC script execution will end, and the message box will disappear.